 NFL Betting Predictions: Week 3 Opening Line Report and Picks

-Here are some Week 3 early lines that caught my eye.
-I won't touch on Thursday's game (Rams-49ers, as much as I'd like to avoid previewing that one), my in-depth Sunday matchup (probably Seahawks-Titans) or the Monday night game (Cowboys-Cardinals) as I will be previewing them here individually.
+Here are some other Week 3 early lines that caught my eye.
+We won't touch on Thursday's game (Titans at Jaguars) or Monday's (Bears at Redskins) because we will be previewing them individually here at Doc's.

 Read more articles by Alan Matthews

 Get all of this Weeks Guaranteed Expert NFL Picks